FAQs

 -

-All classes are held in person, as Hollywood CPR is a hands-on training program built to prepare students for real-world work on professional sets.
-Depending on your pathway, classes take place either at West Los Angeles College (WLAC) in Culver City or Los Angeles Trade-Technical College (LATTC) in Downtown Los Angeles, where you must be enrolled to participate.
+All classes are held in person in Los Angeles, California, as Hollywood CPR is a hands-on training program built to prepare students for real-world work on professional sets.

 While the majority of coursework is on-site multiple times per week, some classes include a limited online component.
 Students should be prepared with: